What is CHAA?

 CHAA is not a crisis intervention service.
 It is a greater collective that recognises that violence is rooted in inequality and injustice and that our communities need to be transformed.

 We do not assume that those who can most help must be trained professionals.
 First responders and long-term healers are most likely to be family, friends, community and kin.
-We know that they can but they often do not know what to do, our how to help.
+We know that they can, but they often do not know what to do or how to help.

 ‘Though resulting positive change might not be immediate, visible, ‘enough’ or lasting, these efforts to intervene in violence are a big deal.
 We rise above silence, passivity, and inaction, and make families and communities something we work, not wait for.’